Poltergeist (1982 film): Production

-Michael Grais and Mark Victor had written an unproduced comedy called Turn Left And Die and the action film Death Hunt when Steven Spielberg decided to invite them to possibly work with him.
+Michael Grais and Mark Victor had written an unproduced comedy called Turn Left And Die and the action film Death Hunt, when Steven Spielberg decided to invite them to possibly work with him.
 After screening A Guy Named Joe for them and saying he wanted to remake that film—which he would in 1989's Always—Spielberg also mentioned a ghost story idea he intended to turn into a script.
 Grais called Spielberg the next day saying he and Victor only had interest in the ghost story, and after plans with another writer fell through, Spielberg brought the two to the job.
+Spielberg wanted Stephen King to co-write the screenplay, but he was unavailable.

 Principal photography rolled mostly on Roxbury Street in Simi Valley, California.
-Following completion of principal photography in the first week of August 1981, Hooper went on to spend ten weeks in the editing room compiling the first cut of the film.
-During much of this time, Spielberg was at Industrial Light & Magic (ILM) supervising the VFX photography.
+Following completion of principal photography in the first week of August 1981, Hooper went on to spend ten weeks in the editing room, compiling the first cut of the film.
+During much of this time, Spielberg was at Industrial Light & Magic (ILM), supervising the visual effects photography.